Mrfrey14/salesforceDev/SF-Best-Practices-Documentation.md

 - Prefix class that are abstract that could and should be used by any business unit with the word Org.
 A good example of an org wide class is a service that is a class that is abstract enough to be used for duplicate management on any object in the org (ex: Org_Duplicate_Management_Service).

+- [Service Layer](https://github.com/Coding-With-The-Force/Salesforce-Separation-Of-Concerns-And-The-Apex-Common-Library/wiki/07)-The-Service-Layer) classes should be named AreaOfOrg_Service.
+An example of "AreaOfOrg" is maybe a document generation app you've built for your organization, so the name of the service class would end up being `DocumentGeneration_Service`.

+- [Domain Layer](https://github.com/Coding-With-The-Force/Salesforce-Separation-Of-Concerns-And-The-Apex-Common-Library/wiki/10)-The-Domain-Layer) classes (classes that house your object specific behavior and act as trigger handlers) should just be a plural name of the object it represents.
+For instance for the Contact object, your Domain class would just be `Contacts`.

-- Selector Layer classes (classes that house your queries in SF) should always be named ObjectName_Selector
+- [Selector Layer](https://github.com/Coding-With-The-Force/Salesforce-Separation-Of-Concerns-And-The-Apex-Common-Library/wiki/13)-The-Selector-Layer) classes (classes that house your queries in SF) should always be named `ObjectName_Selector`.

 - Use camel case for class names.
 All words in a class name should be capitalized.